evilC/AHK-Universal-Joystick-Remapper/README.txt

 UJR - evilC's Universal Joystick Remapper evilc@evilc.com

+An AutoHotKey GUI script to remap one or more physical joysticks to a virtual joystick.
+For more information, see the home page: http://evilc.com/joomla/index.php/articles/9-code/autohotkey/1-ujr-universal-joystick-remapper

 ===================================== 8< =====================================

 Installation Instructions:

 1) Make sure Autohotkey_L is installed
 http://l.autohotkey.net/AutoHotkey_L_Install.exe
 You may use any option during the install (eg 32 bit/64 bit/ANSI/Unicode)